-The regular consumer can’t test bike aerodynamics because we don’t have access to wind tunnels or the necessary instruments.
-It’s not a simple as putting a bike on the scale.
+Regular consumers can’t test their bike's aerodynamics because we don’t have access to wind tunnels or the necessary instruments.
+Unlike other metrics like weight, it’s not a simple as putting a bike on the scale.
 So are we reliant on manufacturer’s claims and magazine tests?

 “I’ve done a lot of aerodynamic tests,” Suzuki says.
 “Knowing all the care we place into what we measure and how we measure things, I would like to say that the numbers and performance I can put out are trustworthy.
 As an engineer, I want true information.

 “How is everybody else doing it?
 I can’t say for sure.
-I like to think everybody else is honest.
+I like to think everybody else is providing accurate and honest info.
 Specialized is lucky because we own our facility.
 That means we can do as much wind tunnel testing as we want.
 If you don’t own a wind tunnel, then you have to go somewhere else and rent time.
 You pay per hour for usage of the tunnel so you have to carefully prioritize what to test and how to stay in budget.
 That might restrict the number of bikes or configurations they’re able to test.

 “This is why you don’t see people and journalists just gather up 100 bikes to go compare in a tunnel.
 I’ve seen magazine tests and their results and they try to do their due diligence to compare bikes in a fair way.
 I’ve seen good tests and I’ve also seen questionable results.
 The questionable part being the protocols they follow.”